mojiastonybrook/Documentation_Logs/T2KSKJointAsimovFitWithAdaptiveTunings.md

   ```
     nIterations = 1
   ```
   **NOTE**: For simplicity and convenience in practice, the amount of steps of each job interation is forced to be set as `100000`, which is also indicated in the manual of the job batch submitter.
 This amount is the same for the jobs at all stages.

+The purpose of using this setting above is to boost the burn-in stage of MCMC with the help of auto-adapation on the step sizes of the additional detector uncertainty parameters
 ### Stage 2

 [https://github.com/mojiastonybrook/MaCh3JobSubmitterForAdaptMC/blob/0c1c48d5140a4826c37e0efe4a46fa8ee68ff50d/LetsGo_Adaptive_vGlob.py#L388](https://github.com/mojiastonybrook/MaCh3JobSubmitterForAdaptMC/blob/0c1c48d5140a4826c37e0efe4a46fa8ee68ff50d/LetsGo_Adaptive_vGlob.py#L388):
 ```
     adaptive_setting = {'lower_adapt':10000, 'upper_adapt':200000,'update_interval':1000}